 Aesthetics aside, I don’t like standing desks made from cheap particle board because I clamp a lot of equipment to my desktop and don’t want to worry about things breaking, sagging or creating indents.

-Above: The New Messmate desktop is rich with naturally occurring dark streaks and knots that create a striking, interesting pattern.
+Above: The New Messmate desktop showing streaks of morning sun.
+The naturally occurring wood knots create a striking pattern.

 My UpDown Pro standing desk is optioned with a New Messmate desktop, so this is the only one I can speak about from first-hand experience.